apcraig/CICE/doc/source/user_guide/ug_implementation.rst

 This version supports mapping from an ``NE`` grid to a ``T`` or ``U`` grid.
 In this case, the ``1a`` arguments are for either the `N` or `E` field and the 1b arguments are for the complementary field (``E`` or ``N`` respectively).

-In all cases, the work1, wght1, and mask1 arrays should have correct halo values when called.
-Examples of usage can be found in the source code, but the following example maps the uocn and vocn fields from their native forcing/coupling grid to the ``U`` grid using a masked weighted average method.
+In all cases, the work1, wght1, and mask1 input arrays should have correct halo values when called.
+Examples of usage can be found in the source code, but the following example maps the uocn and vocn fields from their native forcing/coupling grid to the ``U`` grid using a masked, area-weighted, average method.

 .. code-block:: fortran

-      call grid_average_X2Y('S',uocn,grid_ocn_dynu,uocnU,'U')
+      call grid_average_X2Y('S', uocn, grid_ocn_dynu, uocnU, 'U')
-      call grid_average_X2Y('S',vocn,grid_ocn_dynv,vocnU,'U')
+      call grid_average_X2Y('S', vocn, grid_ocn_dynv, vocnU, 'U')

 .. _performance: